 Article - 20 Sep 2012

-Simulation-based behavior learning is environment recognition by an autonomous mobile robot based on actions.
-The robot moves around in many different environments using embedded behaviors.
+Simulation-based behavior learning is the recognition of the environment by an autonomous mobile robot based on responses.

 News - 14 Oct 2016